 What is known as string slices?
 BTL 1

 A segment of a string is called a slice .
-String slice can be defined as substring which is
+String slice can be define ned as substring which is

-19 the part of string.
-Therefore further substring can be obtained from a string.
-There can
+the part of string.
+Therefore further substring can be obtained •

 be many forms to slice a string.
-As string can be accessed or indexed from both the
+As string can be accessed or in ndexed from both the

-direction and hence string can also be sliced from both the direction that is left and right.
+direction and hence string can also be sliced from both the dire

-20 Differentiate for loop and while loop.
+Differentiate for loop and while loop.

-For loops works only with sequence whereas While loop works with numbers
+For loops works only with sequence whereas While loop work ks with numbers

-Doint out the uses of default engagements in mother
+Point out the uses of default arguments in python.

-21 Point out the uses of default arguments in python.
-Default arguments is used when the number of arguments to be passed is not passed
+Default arguments is used when the number of arguments to be be passed is not passed

 properly

-22 Justify the effects of slicing operations on an array
+Justify the effects of slicing operations on an array Slicing operator is used to access the substring or sub sequence

-Slicing operator is used to access the substring or sub sequence in any sequence and
+Shellig operator is used to access the substring of sub-sequence ce in any sequence and

 string

 How to access the elements of an array using index?
+Str= Welcome

 23 Str= Welcome

->>>Str[0]

-W
+w

 Explain about break statement with an example.

 For I in python:

 24 if I=='h':

 break

 print I

 Name the type of Boolean operators.

 25 1.
 True

 2. False

 Part B

 (i)What are Conditional execution?
-Explain in detail. (ii) Define Iteration.
+Explain in detail. (ii) I Define Iteration.
 Briefly

-discuss looping statements in detail (Jan 2018) (16M) BTL1
+discuss looping statements in detail (Jan 2018) (16M) BTI

-Answer: (i)Page:2.95-DR.V.Ramesh (ii) Page:2.102-Dr.V.Ramesh
+Answer: (i)Page:2.95-DR.V.Ramesh (ii) Page:2.102-Dr.V.I Ramesh

 (i)Condition true - execute

-(2M)
+(2M) 1.

-1 Types of conditional execution with example program for each
+Types of conditional execution with example program for each cn

-(6M)

-✓ If
+(6M) ✓ If

-✓ Ifelse
+✓ If ✓ Ifelse

 ✓ Ifelif else

 (ii) Repeated execution up to some condition true

 (2M)